PigwidgeonDeluxe/JIRA_Notes_Generator-for-Release-Versions-/README.md

 # JIRA_Notes_Generator (for Release Versions using Epics)
 Latest Version: V 0.5.1 - completely working webapp, uses Jira Epics instead of versions
 ## Synopsis
-A fork of JIRA Notes Generator for viewing release versions on JIRA for a given project.
+JIRA Notes Generator is a webapp for viewing release versions on JIRA for a given project.

 ## Motivation
 This webapp was created to fulfill the need of creating tables for release version meeting notes.